LuigiSigillo/NextRoom/Documents/3rd delivery.md

 We have presented our idea to our IoT class and the main critiques were:

 1. An advice that professors gave us is to improve our solution for the covid-19 problem.
 So taking into account not only the number of people present in each section of the musem but also the respect of the distance between people.
-We decided to follow this advice and try this difficult challenge.
+We decided to follow this advice and try this challenge.

 2. We used Bluetooth beacons, but we want to underline the fact that our beacons are not passive, so we called them beacon in an unproper way.
 The iot boards are active components of our project infact they communicates with the smartphones and with the cloud infrastructure.